-Students may have the option to choose professional counseling during the discipline process.
-Any fees associated with counseling through the discipline process are the responsibility of the student.
+Students may have the option to choose professional counseling during the discipline process in the Scraper Counseling Center or outside of MACU at the students own expense.

 Disciplinary Probation

 Disciplinary Probation serves as a period of observation.
 If no other disciplinary issues arise, probation does not impact that student in any way.
 If, however, there are conduct issues while a student is on probation, the consequences are amplified, up to suspension and expulsion.